African woman using mobile phone

 Here are the steps to accessing the rules for processing ACH:

-ACH files will not be processed.
 Deposit Advantage deposits made on these days will post on the following business day.
-Other services may also be affected.

 Please contact your ACB Cash Management specialist at eBizHelp@AmericanaFinancial.com for answers to your Cash Management questions.